PinpointDesigns/ext_m2_magento2-frontools/README.md

   * `--symlink name` - If you don't want to use `tools` as the symlink you can specify another name.
 * `styles` - Use this task to manually trigger styles processing pipeline.
   * `--theme name` - Process single theme.
-  * `--disableMaps` - Toggles source maps generation.
+  * `--disableMaps` - Disable inline source maps generation.
   * `--prod` - Production output - minifies styles and add `.min` sufix.
   * `--ci` - Enable throwing errors.
 Useful in CI/CD pipelines.
 * `svg` - Run [svg-sprite](https://github.com/jkphl/gulp-svg-sprite) to generate SVG sprite.